abbywang228/MaxEnt-ETRHEQ-WET/README.md

 timescale_no_theta.R (applying method_ns.R to wetland sites)
 timescale_theta.R (applying method_theta.R to wetland sites)

-Data at each time scale at each site are provided in each timescale folder.
-These datasets were directly obtained from the FLUXNET and AmeriFlux websites without any alterations.
+Data at each time scale at each site are not provided.
+These datasets can be directly obtained from the FLUXNET and AmeriFlux websites.
+There is no need to alter the downloaded dataset before executing the R scripts.
 For each timescale, ensure that the four R scripts along with the corresponding data for that scale are placed within the same folder.
 When executing the script for modeling half-hourly energy fluxes, the process may require up to 3-4 hours to complete for each site.
 However, for other time scales, the modeling typically takes less than 3 minutes for each site.